What is a DHI Hair Transplant?

 DHI hair transplant surgery performed by Dr Vara

+Both types of implanter pen hair transplant allow our Surgeons to precisely re-implant hair so it grows at the exact angle and direction required for a natural outcome.
 All patients are operated on by our Surgeons using this technique to help achieve high-quality results that match the natural direction, angulation, and flow of the hair.
-This means results created with an implanter pen blend nicely with existing hair.
+This means results created with an implanter pen blend nicely with existing hair such as a cowlick or a crown spiral.

-If you wanted to find out more and view our results, then please navigate the following link: Before & After Hair Transplantation
+If you wanted to find out more and view our results, then please navigate the following link: Before & After DHI Hair Transplantation

-DHI hair transplant surgery step by step
+DHI hair transplant surgery process

 The process of DHI hair transplant surgery can be performed using sharp or dull implanter pens.
 The main steps of DHI hair transplant surgery are: